 Are you currently in the process of converting to veganism?
 Or, are you consciously trying to eat healthier and more sustainably?
 Congratulations!
 I am undertaking a vegetarian journey and I am slowly giving up meat step-by-step.
 You can read about my vegetarian conversion process – so far my methods have been proving successful.
 Nonetheless, vegetable korma is a very versatile recipe that can easily be turned vegan!
 Instead of using cream, as a substitute use coconut milk!

 You can add any type of vegetables into the korma curry.
 I like to add green beans for a bit of crunch, slices of onions, carrots, broccoli and baby potatoes.
 I like to add the potatoes at the end so they hold their texture in the curry sauce.
 Otherwise, the starches will get released into the sauce and it might become grainy.
 You’ll need to source waxy potatoes!
 Simply put, you can make the vegetable korma curry completely your own.

 So, what does you version of the vegetable korma curry look like?

 other korma recipes

 I recommend making the korma curry sauce in a large batch so that you can make multiple version of the korma.
 Practically, you can pair the korma curry with any type of produce such as beef, lamb, tofu, chicken, prawns, fish, etc. However, my favourite korma curry recipe has to be either the prawn korma or the chicken korma – the two absolute classics.
+Or this cauliflower kurma.
 Definitely check them out!
 Also, make sure you also look for pairing the korma curry with an Indian vegetable side and a refreshing Indian dip.